5 Understanding the Features

 • feature interactions and correlations

-We can’t necessarily do a whole lot about these aspects, but we can at least be aware of them, and just as importantly, we can be aware of the limitations of our understanding of these effects.
+We can’t necessarily do a whole lot about these aspects, but we can at least be aware of them to help us understand any effects we want to explore.
+And just as importantly, knowing this sort of information can help us be aware of the limitations of our understanding of these effects.
 In any case, let’s try to get a sense of how we can understand the contribution of a feature to our model.

 5.5 Marginal Effects